modichirag/GPT-opt/README.md

 # GPT-opt

-Small package for testing optimization methods for training GPT models from the Transformers library
+Small package for testing optimization methods for training GPT models from the Transformers library.
+This codebase is used for running the experiments in our paper, [The Polar Express: Optimal Matrix Sign Methods and Their Application to the Muon Algorithm](https://arxiv.org/abs/2505.16932).

- start, setup up the virtual enviroment and install dependencies by running
+To start, setup up the virtual enviroment and install dependencies by running
 ```bash
  ./setup_env.sh
 ```